ErinMorelli/em-beer-manager/README.txt

 Use the `[beer-list]` shortcode inside the WordPress page editor to add a list of all your beers to any page.

+You can display only beers from a single group using the `group` option, e.g.: `[beer-list group="Seasonal Beers"]`

+You can display only beers from a single style using the `style` option, e.g.: `[beer-list style="India Pale Ale"]

 = I don't want to show that big grey box of information, how do I get rid of it? =